 Browser — Internet — Server — Internet — Browser

-The browser displays the HTML content (for HTML responses, which is the most common).
+- The browser renders HTTP content (for HTML content responses, which is the most common).

 Good article to read: An overview of HTTP